PrimeAcademy/fomalhaut-new-technologies/README.md

 # elnath-new-technologies
-New technologies learned by the Betelgeuse cohort
+New technologies learned by the Elnath cohort

 - clone repo
 - add file to technologies folder like `technology-your-name.md` (example: `react-axios-luke.md`)